sprockets/sprockets.mixins.avro-publisher/README.rst

 Example
 -------
-This examples demonstrates the most basic usage of ``sprockets.mixins.avro_publisher``
+This examples demonstrates the most basic usage of ``sprockets.mixins.avro-publisher``

 .. code:: bash